 The flight time is nearly one hour; however, you must spare 1-2 hours to reach the airport early and to collect baggage once you arrive.

-In case you buy your tickets two weeks ahead of your travel time, you will only have to pay a little extra for traveling by air than the fare for train or bus fare.
+If you buy your tickets two weeks ahead of your travel time, you will only have to pay a little more for traveling by air than a train or bus fare.

-By doing this, you will discover a lot of different options that will help you get from LAX to San Francisco for a good price.
+By doing this, you will discover many different options that will help you get from LAX to San Francisco for a reasonable price.